 Dark fillings and metal crowns can be replaced with strong, aesthetic solutions.
 Our dentist has placed composite resin fillings for years, and we also offer porcelain crowns.

 Bleeding is usually a sign of a problem.
-When gums bleed, the cause usually stems from the patient brushing too hard or from early-stage gum disease, called gingivitis.
+When gums bleed, the cause usually stems from the patient brushing too hard or from early-stage gum disease, which is also called gingivitis.
 We can consult with you on the proper toothbrush and pressure for safe, effective daily oral care.
 If your gums show signs of gum disease, we may recommend a deep hygiene treatment to stop the disease and return your gums to good health.
 Gum disease is the leading cause of tooth loss for American adults, and it has been linked to many overall health conditions, including stroke, heart attack, and respiratory problems.
 Untreated, gum disease can escalate to create significant damage to your health, so call for an assessment now.
 We will help you keep your teeth and gums healthy for life!

 When the jaw joints are out of alignment, you may experience clicking and popping when you open and close your mouth.
 Jaw joints are clinically referred to as temporomandibular joints, and when they do not function properly, the condition is known as TMJ dysfunction.
 Patients experience a myriad of problems, from chronic headaches, migraines, and earaches to face, head, shoulder, and neck pain.
 Oral function may also be inhibited, and patients with TMJ dysfunction tend to grind their teeth.
-Fortunately, the condition can be corrected, in most cases, with a simple oral appliance called a nightguard.
+Fortunately, the condition can be corrected in most cases with a simple oral appliance called a nightguard.
 As another option, the dentist can rebuild worn teeth to correct the occlusion (how upper and lower teeth fit together) and reposition the jaw joints.
-Sometimes stress-relieving exercises or habit changes are beneficial, as well.
+Sometimes stress-relieving exercises or habit changes are beneficial as well.

 Many people fear dental visits because of negative past experiences or control issues.
 We understand dental anxiety and offer a solution to help you overcome your stress.
-With oral conscious sedation, we can help you gain full peace of mind and body so that you can receive the dental work you need - and deserve.
+With oral conscious sedation, we can help you gain full peace of mind and body so that you can receive the dental work you need and deserve.

 Treatment generally falls into three categories: medical, dental, and surgical.
 Medical treatment involves a bedside air generator, which is connected to a facial mask that delivers a constant flow of air to the lungs.
 This is known as Continuous Positive Airway Pressure (CPAP).
 For individuals with CPAP intolerance, custom oral mouthguards have been developed and can be prescribed and implemented by your dentist.
 This treatment is known as Oral Appliance Therapy (OAT).
-The third option is surgery or a combination of surgeries that may include jaw repositioning or removal of excess throat tissue.
+The third option is surgery or a combination of surgeries that may include jaw repositioning or the removal of excess throat tissue.